 Texas Tenant Rights and Responsibilities

-According to Texas landlord-tenant laws, all tenants have the right to:
+According to Texas landlord-tenant laws, a tenant's rights include:

 • A clean, safe, and habitable environment.

-• Be treated fairly without discrimination, either based on race, color, sex, religion, or disability, as stated in the Fair Housing Act.
+• Be treated fairly by their landlord without discrimination, either based on race, color, sex, religion, or disability, as stated in Texas' Fair Housing laws.

 • A secure home with solid locks and other security measures properly installed by the landlord.